vanHeemstraSystems/babylonjs-quasar/300/100/README.md

   yarn lint --fix # or: npm run lint -- --fix quasar dev # or: yarn quasar dev # or: npx quasar dev

+In a separate browser window or in preview, you will see the page of your newly created Quasar App:

 Our Quasar base is now ready for use, and we can move on to the next part - getting our Electron mode ready.